OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §8.4 Valid aspect objects

-A *valid aspect object* is a class info object (§7) that is not a valid class object (§8.3).
+A *valid aspect object* is a class info object (§7) that is not a valid class object (§8.3) and whose “IsInstantiable” property contains the value “false”.
 This prevents multi inheritance.

 <u>Info:</u> Compared to the Java programming language, the valid class objects can be seen as the classes in Java and the valid aspect objects can be seen as the interfaces in Java.